 High-repetition PT workouts will yield post-exercise soreness that will make the following days very uncomfortable.
 Failing a fitness test puts you in a remedial program where you will spend much of your "free time" doing extra PT and running.
 Failing in fitness may even result in your dismissal from the military after only a few months.

 Your Team Needs You

-Your battle buddy, swim-buddy, squad, platoon or whatever team you operate in, need to know you are able to help them when times get tough.
+Your battle buddy, swim buddy, squad, platoon or whatever team you operate in needs to know you are able to help them when times get tough.
 I say this all the time to express how important fitness is in the military:

 We All Need You

-Your family and society needs more people who are ready to answer the call.
-It may be carrying loved ones out of a burning home or swimming across a pond to save a drowning victim.
+Your family and society need more people who are ready to answer the call.
+It may be carrying loved ones out of a burning home or swimming across a pond to save a person from drowning.
 You never know what you may have to do to help yourself or others.

 Even if you are not planning to be in a forward-deployed combat position, your teammates still need you.
 Natural disasters, fire, floods and, unfortunately, random terrorist attacks require us all to be a little more vigilant and ready for unknown circumstances.